richelbilderbeek/phd_defense/README.md

 ### Am I welcome?

- * For the layman talk: yes
+ * For the layman talk: yes, if you are younger than 13 years old
- * For the ceremony: yes
+ * For the ceremony: yes, if you are younger than 13 years old
  * For the evening program: if you are an adult

+Due to COVID-19 measures, we allow for a maximum for 12 people that are 13 years or older.

 ## Misc